TrellixVulnTeam/swahilipython_SCMU/Doc/library/io.rst

    A buffer providing higher-level access to a readable, sequential :class:`RawIOBase` object.
 It inherits :class:`BufferedIOBase`.
-   When reading data from this object, a larger amount of data may be requested from the underlying raw stream, and kept in an internal buffer.
+   When reading data kutoka this object, a larger amount of data may be requested kutoka the underlying raw stream, and kept in an internal buffer.
    The buffered data can then be returned directly on subsequent reads.

    The constructor creates a :class:`BufferedReader` for the given readable